coderkol95/hr_analytics/To Do.md

 [ ] Score resumes as a system
 [ ] Match with tick for each matching skill/experience/etc
 [ ] Need to prepare a dashboard with graphs, ranking and ticks

+# Hackathon
+1. Multiple pdf + docx - Pending
+2. Forget Password  - Pending
+3. Password conditions - Pending
+4. Candidate portal - Done
+5. Mail functionality - Done
+6. Exam questioniore - Done
+7. During Resume parsing there has to be a Requisition Number against candidate's info
+8. The JD's needs to be stored with a Primary Key in MongoDB.
+9. The relational setup between requisition number and candidate is crucial.